-Remember to not take your thinking too seriously.
+Remember not to take your thinking too seriously.
 You don’t have to follow a thought just because it pops into your head.
-Perhaps the thought might be, “I should be able to drink and/or use recreationally like all my friends do.”
+Perhaps the thought might be, “I should be able to drink or use recreationally as all my friends do.”
 Instead of following the thought and the self-pity, remember that you are grateful to have found sobriety.
-You can let the thought come and go without putting an action behind it.
+You can let the thought come and go without putting action behind it.

 Being grateful is important all year long, but around the holidays it can be especially so.
 Take a few moments anytime you notice feeling stressed to take a couple of deep breaths and mentally list five things for which you are grateful.
 Your list doesn’t have to impact the world, just as long as it is meaningful to you.
 Notice how you feel after your deep breaths and the brief time you spent being grateful.

 Maintaining your sobriety through the holidays without a relapse doesn’t have to be painful.
-You can do it!
 Make it your plan to enjoy relapse-free holidays with those you love.

-Gulf Breeze Recovery is a substance abuse treatment center that specializes in overcoming chronic relapse.
-If you or someone you care about, has an ongoing history of substance use and/or relapse, contact us at Gulf Breeze Recovery or call: 833.551.2356 to speak to an addiction expert to learn more about our program that has helped so many people overcome their addiction and embrace life.
-We help people not just to survive, but to THRIVE®.
+If you or someone you care about has an ongoing history of substance abuse and relapse, contact Gulf Breeze Recovery today at 833.551.2304 to learn more about our program, which has helped so many people overcome their addiction and embrace life.
+We help people not just to survive, but to thrive.